kineticedge/dev-local/README.md

   * see Debezium connector in connectors for accessing data with CDC.

+  * Standard port is exposed `5432` for easy integration into developers tools.

 # mysql

  * provides a MySQL v8 database, bin-log enabled by default with v8.

  * see Debezium connector in connectors for accessing data with CDC.

+  * Standard port is exposed `3306` for easy integration into developers tools.

 # mysql5

   * provides a MySQL v5 database with bin-log enabled

   * see Debezium connector in connectors for accessing data with CDC.

+  * Internal `3306` port exposed as `3307` to avoid conflics with `mysql` instance.

 # mongo